Balancing Employee Training: Is It Worth the Risk if They Might Leave Soon?

 aussiejohn

-Similarly, if top management are not supportive of their staff, then they will leave.
+Similarly, if top management is not supportive of their staff, then they will leave.
 I am sure every member of CiteHR could relate a story about poor management they have encountered and the stress and frustration it caused.
-It is every bit as bad as the Covid-19 pandemic and many, many businesses suffer because of it.
+It is every bit as detrimental as the Covid-19 pandemic, and many businesses suffer because of it.

 Nagarkar Vinayak L